UniMath/agda-unimath/src/synthetic-homotopy-theory/functoriality-sequential-colimits.lagda.md

 ### An equivalence of sequential diagrams induces an equivalence of cocones

-Additionally, the underlying map of the inverse equivalence if definitionally equal to the map induced by the inverse of the equivalence of sequential diagrams, i.e. `(e∞)⁻¹ = (e⁻¹)∞`.
+Additionally, the underlying map of the inverse equivalence is definitionally equal to the map induced by the inverse of the equivalence of sequential diagrams, i.e. `(e∞)⁻¹ = (e⁻¹)∞`.